uzh-eth-mp/app/src/data_collection/README.md

 ## Requirements
 Requirements can be found and should only be modified in `requirements.in`.
 After updating a requirement make sure to run `pip-compile requirements.in` (from the venv) which creates an updated `requirements.txt` file.

+## Configuration
+The app requires a configuration file to be passed into the main module with an input argument (`--cfg`).
+A description of each of the values inside any `etc/cfg/<config>.json` file can be found in [app/config.py](app/config.py)